GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling_uncertainty_estimates.md

 ## [1] 6.182456
 ```
 For these schemes, the variance reduces in proportion to the sampling effort.
-The result indicates we would need approximately `r
+The result indicates we would need approximately 6.18
-signif(variance_reduction_factor, 3)` times as many samples with
-stratified-sampling to get the same accuracy as stratified/importance-sampling.
+times as many samples with stratified-sampling to get the same accuracy as
-The latter result is specific to the chosen site, scenario-frequency model, and
+stratified/importance-sampling.
+This is specific to the chosen site,
-stage threshold.
+scenario-frequency model, and stage threshold.

 In both cases, the errors can also be reduced by using a larger Monte-Carlo
 sample.
 The average error scales with the square-root of the sample size, so